gokulmpg/gokulmpg/README.md

 - 👋 Hi, I’m @gokulmpg
 - An enthuastics data scientist and project management professional
-- reach out to me i fyou have interesting projects, colloboration or some challenging oppurtunities
+- reach out to me if you have interesting projects, colloboration or some challenging oppurtunities